P. K. Srinivasan

 P.K.
-Srinivasan (PKS) (4 November 1924 – 20 June 2005) was a well known mathematics teacher in India.
+Srinivasan (PKS) (4 November 1924 – 20 June 2005) was a well known mathematics teacher in Chennai, India.
 He taught mathematics at the Muthialpet High School in Chennai, India until his retirement.
 His singular dedication to education of mathematics would bring him to the United States, where he worked for a year, and then to Nigeria, where he would work for six years.
 He is known in India for his dedication to teaching mathematics and in creating pioneering awareness of the Indian mathematician Ramanujan.
 He has authored several books in English, Telugu and Tamil that introduce mathematics to children in novel and interesting ways.
 He was also a prominent reviewer of math books in the weekly Book Review column of the Indian newspaper The Hindu in Chennai.